monistdavid/KNOWLEDGE/Weekly Reading/11.13/main_paper You Only Look Once Unified, Real-Time Object Detection.md

     6. convolutional layer and fully connected layer convolutional layer: extract and generalize features, preserving spatial relationships fully connected layers: classifiers
+    7. extensive data augmentation
+        Extensive data augmentation refers to the process of applying a wide range of transformations to the training data to create new and varied examples.
+    8. solution for imbalanced data: in general: Undersampling methods eliminate the majority class instances in the data to make the data more balanced.
+                    In oversampling, the goal is to increase the count of minority class instances to match it with the count of actual majority class instances. can pretraing on model could help reducing the imbalanced data problem when training a new model

 Summary
 ===============